Alex-Dobrynin/Controls.UserDialogs.Maui/readme.md

 * Snackbar
 * [Sample](https://github.com/Alex-Dobrynin/Controls.UserDialogs.Maui/tree/master/Sample)

-### As for now it supports only Android and iOS.
+### As for now it supports only Android, iOS and macOS.
 I don't have in plans to add new platforms.
 You are welcome to submit PR's for issues you may be having or for features you need and they will be reviewed.

 ## Setup